clementherve/csv2sql/README.md

-# csv-to-sql-js
+# CSV2SQL
-Create a MySQL table from any CSV using Node.js script.
+Create a MySQL table from any CSV using javascript.

 ## Setup